opea-project/GenAIExamples/ChatQnA/kubernetes/intel/README_tdx.md

-# Deploy ChatQnA in Kubernetes Cluster on Xeon with Intel TDX
+# Deploy example application in Kubernetes Cluster on Xeon with Intel TDX

-This document outlines the deployment process for a ChatQnA application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline components on Intel Xeon server where the microservices are protected by [Intel TDX](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html).
+This document outlines the deployment process for an example application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline components on Intel Xeon server where the microservices are protected by [Intel TDX](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html).
-The guide references the project [GenAIInfra](https://github.com/opea-project/GenAIInfra.git) to prepare the infrastructure.

-The deployment process is intended for users who want to deploy ChatQnA services:
+The deployment process is intended for users who want to deploy an example application:

 - with pods protected by Intel TDX,
 - on a single node in a cluster (acting as a master and worker) that is a Xeon 5th Gen platform or later,